Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Areas of Current Work and Possibilities for Cross-fertilization

 Not all promising research directions are covered by Table \ref{table:lit_matrix} and the previous discussion.
-For instance, one promising direction is to forecast future events using ML and continuously updating model states by incorporating ideas from data assimilation \cite{kalnay2003atmospheric}.
+For instance, one promising direction is to forecast future events using ML and continuously update model states by incorporating ideas from data assimilation \cite{kalnay2003atmospheric}.
 An instance of this is pursued by Dua et al. \cite{dua2011artificial} to build an ML model that predicts the parameters of a physical model using past time series data as an input.
 Another instance of this approach is seen in epidemiology, where Magri et al. \cite{magri2020first} used a NN for data assimilation to predict a parameter vector that captures the time evolution of a COVID-19 epidemiological model.
 Such approaches can benefit from the ideas in Section \ref{sect:methods} (e.g., physics-based loss, intermediate physics variables, etc.).
+Another direction is to combine scientific knowledge and machine learning to better inform human decisions on environmental or engineering systems.
+For example, by using anticipated water temperature, one may build new reinforcement learning algorithms to dynamically decide when and how much water to release from reservoirs to a river network \cite{jia2021graph}.
+Similarly, such techniques for decision making can be used for automated control in the power plant.